MikeFez/BrowserWrapper/README.md

 # BrowserWrapper

 ## What is BrowserWrapper?
 BrowserWrapper is a python3 package designed to simplify the management and usage of selenium webdrivers, and the elements it may interact with.
-BrowserWrapper takes care of maintaining webdrivers by wrapping [webdriver-manager](https://github.com/SergeyPirogov/webdriver_manager), and furthermore wraps many common selenium commands in order to simplify web-based activities.
+BrowserWrapper takes care of installing & maintaining webdrivers by wrapping [webdriver-manager](https://github.com/SergeyPirogov/webdriver_manager), and furthermore wraps many common selenium commands in order to simplify web-based activities.

 It's as simple as `Browser = BrowserWrapper()`!